-GOAL: ENSURE THAT STORMWATER IS MANAGED IN ACCORDANCE WITH THE COUNTY'S EROSION AND SEDIMENT CONTROL ORDINANCE AND VIRGINIA'S STORMWATER REQUIREMENTS, AND WORK TO IMPLEMENT LOW IMPACT DEVELOPMENT (LID) MEASURES WHERE APPROPRIATE.
+ENSURE THAT STORMWATER IS MANAGED IN ACCORDANCE WITH THE COUNTY'S EROSION AND SEDIMENT CONTROL ORDINANCE AND VIRGINIA'S STORMWATER REQUIREMENTS, AND WORK TO IMPLEMENT LOW IMPACT DEVELOPMENT (LID) MEASURES WHERE APPROPRIATE.

 - Encourage the use of semi-pervious or pervious surfaces and other low impact development techniques, where appropriate.
 Shared parking areas and reduced parking requirements for developments should be utilized to reduce impervious areas. - Encourage the use of bio-retention whenever possible.
-Large impervious areas should take advantage of bio-retention in their parking lots. - Participate in regional efforts to integrate LID runoff reduction and pollution prevention practices in karst areas and areas with shale-derived soils.
+Large impervious areas should take advantage of bio-retention in their parking lots. - Participate in regional efforts to integrate LID runoff reduction and pollution prevention practices in karst areas and areas with shale-derived soils. - Frederick County should continue to serve as an approved stormwater management program reviewing agency by the Department of Conservation and Recreation (DCR) as the state updates its regulations.

-GREEN INFRASTRUCTURE, GREENWAYS AND TRAILS
+GREEN INFRASTRUCTURE

 Green infrastructure is the strategically planned and managed networks of natural lands, agricultural and forestal lands, and other open spaces.
 As an interconnected system, green infrastructure provides greater environmental viability, value, and function than disconnected individual resources.
 In both rural and urban areas, the green infrastructure concept identifies critical areas for conservation and establishes priorities for protection.
-It encompasses aspects like greenways, scenic areas, open spaces, biodiversity, and environmental corridors as well as naturally sensitive areas such as floodplains, karst areas and steep slopes.
+It encompasses aspects like greenways, scenic areas, open spaces, biodiversity, and environmental corridors as well as developmentally sensitive areas such as floodplains, karst areas and steep slopes.
+Green infrastructure provides environmental protection and a higher quality of life within communities as well as regulatory predictability for landowners and investors.